emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 The assignment is simple this time.
 Simply add, edit and subsequently delete a message type called Configure a message type.
 After you have successfully deleted the message type re-add the message type as you will need it in the following assignment(s).
-This assignment can be completed with the help of a associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.
+This assignment can be completed with the help of an associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways